Quick start guide: Configuring Calling Plans in Microsoft Teams

 Teams interop policy configuration

-Default Teams interop policy
+Default Teams upgrade and interop policies

 Teams has a default policy configuration designed to ensure that existing business workflows are not interrupted during a Teams deployment.
 By default, VoIP, PSTN, and federated calls to your users will continue to be routed to Skype for Business until you update the policy to enable inbound calling to Teams.
 This ensures that there are no unintended interruptions in voice services as you start to pilot and deploy Teams.